North West London Elective Orthopaedic Centre opened on 4 December 2023.

 The clinical model has been developed with consideration of the whole patient pathway, including routes into and out of MSK community services.
 The integrated care board’s parallel re-procurement of community MSK services is providing additional opportunities to create a more joined-up experience for patients.
 Patients will be offered a single point of access to the most appropriate community-based treatment and, when specialist advice or care is needed, a consistent and timely onward referral to one of our ‘home’ orthopaedic hospitals.
 Post-surgery, the elective orthopaedic centre’s discharge hub acts as single point of referral to the eight north west London boroughs for patients who need social care, community rehabilitation or bedded rehabilitation.

 Here is an example of how the new pathway will work for Samira, 70, who is experiencing growing hip pain and stiffness.

 Care will be of a consistently high quality, benefitting from latest best practice and research, provided by clinical teams that are highly skilled in their procedures – we expect to see a reduction in surgical complications and length of stay.

 All orthopaedic surgery patients will have faster and fairer access to surgery, as we will be able to use the capacity created in other north west London hospitals for surgical patients who have more complex needs and for other specialties.

-Patients at the elective orthopaedic centre will be much less likely to have their operation postponed due to emergency care pressures as the Central Middlesex is completely separated from emergency services.
+Patients at the elective orthopaedic centre are much less likely to have their operation postponed due to emergency care pressures as the Central Middlesex is completely separated from emergency services.